andrewjamesboyle/ProInsight-AssetTracker/README.md

 # ProInsight-AssetTracker
-A program that converts CSV files into Excel Spreadsheets enriched with Property Radar Data
+A program built for Pro Insight CRM that converts clients' CSV files into Excel Spreadsheets enriched with Property Radar Data.